GGGalang/2QProjArgonGalang/README.md

 # 2QProjArgonGalang: Latest Update only for AA1.
+THIS REPO IS ARCHIVED
 The repository host for the PASAMA Project, v1.x!

 # NOTE: I AM NOW USING THE SITE HOST REPO FOR FUTURE UPDATES.
 THIS REPO IS DISCONTINUED, AND WILL NO LONGER RECEIVE UPDATES.